AnthonissenBert/Notes/DND/Ward/Plot.md

-The party is tasked with infiltrating
+The party is tasked on several ways with infiltrating a lonesome